 This plan does come with setup and administrative fees, like most retirement accounts.
 And the contributions to employee accounts will likely be higher than 401(k) plans.
 However, the ability to add significantly more to your wealth via this effective retirement financial planning strategy plus the potential savings in tax deductions more than make up for the fees.

-The Plan of Choice for Small Business Owners
+The Retirement Financial Planning Vehicle for Small Business Owners

 This secret weapon of retirement financial planning epitomizes one of Stableford Capital’s highest values: it’s not what you make, it’s what you keep.
 In fact, the potential tax savings is so high that it could hit six figures.
 The more you contribute to the plan, the more you save in taxes.
 Because of this, the plan is particularly attractive to higher earners.